gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 }
 ```

-There is another way to add aggregators by loading a JAR into Accumulo and
+You can also add aggregators by loading a JAR into Accumulo and
 accessing it on the classpath, this is more something an end user customising
 their usage of the platform might do rather than a developer.
 For development
 purposes it's preferred to go with the hierarchy of does it belong in Koryphe?